eNMS-automation/eNMS/docs/automation/services.rst

   # If the property in a Boolean, it will be displayed as a tick box instead.
   # If the class contains a "property_name_values" property with a list of
   # values, it will be displayed:
-  # - as a multiple selection drop-down list if the property is an SQL "List".
+  # - as a multiple selection list if the property is an SQL "MutableList".
   # - as a single selection drop-down list in all other cases.
   # If you want to see a few examples of services, you can have a look at the
   # /netmiko, /napalm and /miscellaneous subfolders in /eNMS/eNMS/services.